Varnam: Famous varnams

 The Arabhi ragam varnam is supposed to be the only longest piece with jantai and dhatu prayogas.

-The "Mathe Malayadhwaja" by Harikesanalloor Mutthiah Bhasgavatar is a unique varnam because the chitta swara has two different types of saahitya arranged according to it.
+The "Mathe Malayadhwaja" by Harikesanalloor Muthiah Bhagavatar is a unique varnam because the chitta swara has two different types of saahitya arranged according to it.
 The first is a rhythmic poetry describing the king and has the Raaja mudra and the second is a lilting Solkattu swara which is embodied in expression by bharatanatyam dancers.